krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 ## Fixed overhead.
 HPACK defines overhead as 32 bytes ({{!RFC7541}} Section 4.1).
-QCRAM adds some per-entry state, to track acknowledgment status and eviction rank, and requires mechanisms to de-duplicate strings.
+QCRAM adds some per-entry state, to track acknowledgment status and eviction reference count, and requires mechanisms to de-duplicate strings.
 A larger value than 32 might be more accurate for QCRAM.

 ## Co-ordinated Packetization
 In {{overview-hol-avoidance}} case 3, an exception exists when the